What Is an Invasive Species?

 Volunteer to Help Remove Them from Conservation Land

-The Lexington Conservation Department, with the tireless help of our Conservation Stewards and many, many volunteers, works hard to rid our conservation areas of invasive species.
+The Lexington Conservation Division, with the tireless help of our Conservation Stewards and many volunteers, works hard to rid our conservation areas of invasive species.
 Find out how you can help.

 Asiatic bittersweet vines growing up trees.
 Photo courtesy Leslie J. Mehrhoff, University of Connecticut, Bugwood.org

 Bush honeysuckle infestation.
 Photo courtesy Chuck Bargeron, University of Georgia, Bugwood.org